polterguy/polterguy.github.io/tutorials/lambda/index.md

 your app, you'll have to put your slot creation Hyperlambda into a _"magic.startup"_ folder, inside of your module's folder, and create your slot from this file.
-This ensures that your slot is re-created is the web server restarts for some reasons, since all files inside of module's _"magic.startup"_ folders are executed every time the process restarts.
+This ensures that your slot is re-created if the web server restarts for some reasons, since all files inside of a module's _"magic.startup"_ folder are executed every time the process restarts.

 ## Wrapping up

-Although Hyperlambda is super-expressive for some types of tasks, such as orchestration tasks, creating CRUD endpoints, sending emails, etc - Some things it is _less suited_ for.
+Although Hyperlambda is super-expressive for some types of tasks, such as orchestration tasks, creating CRUD endpoints, sending emails, etc - Some things it's _less_ suited for.
 I don't advice you to add too much _"logic"_ into your Hyperlambda files, but rather resort to [C# extension slots](/tutorials/extending-hyperlambda) if you need a lot of business logic in your apps.
 If you find